costquestassociates/cqazapi-pytools/README.md

   * If the `url` parameter does not include a root domain, the tools will automatically add on `https://api.costquest.com/` as the root.
 * `method` is `GET` or `POST`.
 * `vintage` is a valid YYYYMM fabric vintage.
 These can be identified using the `fabric/vintages` endpoint.
+* `workers` is how many concurrent threads can be used to perform requests.